sergioalmela/allkeyshop-api/README.md

 ## Features
 Search for games and get the cheapest price for each platform

-* Filter by platform
+* Search any game and get all key prices, including official stores and key resellers
-* Filter by currency
+* Filter by platform, or search by any platform
-* Select language
+* Search by specific currency